mannylopez/news-map/README.md

 ![2020.06.12-Markers-on-map](./img/2020.06.12-Markers-on-map.png)

 #### June 13, 2020
-The stories and markers now populate from the JSON file.
-The `createStory` function first adds a marker to the map based off of the coordinates then creates a div element and sets the values for the story fields.
+The stories and pins now populate from the JSON file.
+The `createStory` function first adds a pin to the map based off of the coordinates then creates a div element and sets the values for the story fields.
 Last, it adds the story to the side panel.
 ![2020.06.13-Stories](./img/2020.06.13-Stories.png)

 #### June 14, 2020